iposton/angular-todo-userauth/README.md

 # Angular Todo Userauth

 This app is designed to make http requests to a node.js app that is running on localhost://4000.
 I made a back-end API called [Node.js todo userauth](https://github.com/iposton/nodejs-todo-userauth).
 This angular front-end app work with the Node.js API to allow a user to Create a task, Read a task, Update the task, and Delete a task.
+You must be logged in with a token to gain access to the task controls.
+Login with username: test, password: test.

 ## Software used

   * Angular CLI version 16.2.7
-  * Express.js version 4.15.2
   * Typescript version 5.1.3
   * Node.js version 18.10.0